 UPT Ödeme Hizmetleri A.Ş. ("UPT") is Turkey's first and only local, global money transfer and payment platform for domestic and international transfers to account, credit cards or for cash payments in multiple currencies.
 UPT established a subsidiary named UPT Lithuania UAB ("UPT Lithuania") in Lithuania on 4 December 2019.
-UPT is owned 100% of nominal shares of UPT Lithuania.
+UPT Lithuania discontinued its operations as at 22 June 2021.